 REASON #3: YOUR DOMAIN ADDRESS

-With third-party link builders, your link is going to look something like this: serviceprovider.com/yourname.
+With third-party landing pages, your link is going to look something like this: serviceprovider.com/yourname.

-To be honest, it took me a while to recognize what was wrong with that and now I just can’t unsee it.
-It’s confusing and you’re missing out on promoting your own brand.
+It took me a while to recognize what was wrong with that and now I just can’t unsee it.
+It’s free marketing for the service, not for you.

 REASON #4: OWNERSHIP